 The latest findings will feed into an ongoing debate which stacks the nutritional benefits of breastfeeding up against the risk it holds for transmitting the virus which causes AIDS.

-The World Health Organization (WHO) recommends that HIV-positive women, especially in developing countries, breastfeed their infants for at least 12 months, the best way to get the nutrients they need and avoid serious illnesses such as diarrhoea and pneumonia.
+The World Health Organization (WHO) recommends that HIV-positive women, especially in developing countries, breastfeed their infants for at least 12 months, the best way to get the nutrients they need and avoid serious illnesses such as diarrhea and pneumonia.

 When the mothers themselves were taking antiretroviral (ARV) drugs, the risk of transmission is about 0.2% per month, thus 2.4% in total over 12 months of breastfeeding.

-But when special child ARV formulations were given to the baby directly, the risk was about 1.5%, said the study, which involved some 1 200 children in Burkina Faso, South Africa, Uganda and Zambia.
+But when special child ARV formulations were given to the baby directly, the risk was about 1.5%, said the study, which involved some 1 200 children in Burkina Faso, South Africa, Uganda, and Zambia.

 The study was done before the UN’s health organ decided earlier this year that all people living with HIV should be given ARVs regardless of the level of CD4 immune cells in their body, a measure of HIV progression.

-The researchers tested two drugs given directly to the infants, lamivudine and lopinavir and found they were equally effective.
+The researchers tested two drugs given directly to the infants, lamivudine, and lopinavir and found they were equally effective.

 Prolong infant treatment -Existing treatments help infected people live longer, healthier lives by delaying and subduing symptoms, but do not cure AIDS.

-Many people in poor communities do not have access to the life-giving drugs, and there is no preventive vaccine.
+Many people in poor communities do not have access to life-giving drugs, and there is no preventive vaccine.

 “This finding justifies the extension of infant pre-exposure prophylaxis until the end of HIV exposure” through breastfeeding, the study authors said.

-And they highlighted “the need to inform mothers about the persistent risk of transmission throughout breastfeeding to prevent them stopping giving the treatment to their babies too soon.”
+And they highlighted “the need to inform mothers about the persistent risk of transmission throughout breastfeeding to prevent them from stopping giving the treatment to their babies too soon.”

-The team found that most of the HIV infections in the study groups were due to treatment being stopped.
+The team found that most of the HIV infections in the study groups were due to the treatment being stopped.

-To this end, more research was needed for a more palatable baby medicine, or potentially long-acting injectable drugs.
+To this end, more research was needed for a more palatable baby medicine or potentially long-acting injectable drugs.